CESSProject/cess-proving-system/README.md

 ## Parameter File Location

-Filecoin proof parameter files are expected to be located in `/var/tmp/filecoin-proof-parameters`.
+CESS proof parameter files are expected to be located in `/var/tmp/cess-proof-parameters`.
 If they are located in an alternate location, you can point the system to that location using an environment variable

 ```
-FIL_PROOFS_PARAMETER_CACHE=/path/to/parameters
+CESS_PROOFS_PARAMETER_CACHE=/path/to/parameters
 ```

 If you are running a node that is expected to be using production parameters (i.e. the ones specified in the parameters.json file within this repo), you can optionally verify your on-disk parameters using an environment variable

 ```
-FIL_PROOFS_VERIFY_PRODUCTION_PARAMS=1
+CESS_PROOFS_VERIFY_PRODUCTION_PARAMS=1
 ```

 By default, this verification is disabled.